 Applications for postgraduate research degrees

-Research postgraduate applicants mainly apply online or there is a word application form.
-Some miscellaneous visitors may need to complete different forms.
-Admissions are handled by relevant Schools and offers are made by the Postgraduate Research and Operations office.
+Postgraduate researcher (PGR) applicants apply online.
+Applications are handled by relevant Graduates Schools and offers are made by the Postgraduate Research and Operations

 How do applicants apply?

 PGR applicants can apply online where they are able to track their application at each stage of the process.

 Schools may be approached by potential PGR visitors.
 To be eligible for PGR miscellaneous study the applicant must be studying a research degree elsewhere and will be visiting the University of Leeds to undertake research toward this degree.